The Pitfalls of KV Cache Compression: KV Cache Compression

 \subsection{Preliminaries}

 In a transformer \citep{vaswani17}, the self-attention mechanism allows a model to weigh the importance of different tokens in a sequence.
 The attention output is computed as

-During autoregressive generation, to produce the $i$-th token, the model computes a query vector $q_i$ of $Q$ and attends to the key and value vectors of all preceding tokens $\{k_1, v_1\}, \dots, \{k_{i-1}, v_{i-1}\}$ given by $K$ and $V$.
-To avoid recomputing these keys and values at every step, they are stored in a Key-Value (KV) cache.
+During autoregressive generation, to produce the $i$-th token, the model computes query, key and value vectors $q_{i-1}$, $k_{i-1}$, $v_{i-1}$, for the most recent token $x_{i-1}$.
+The query $q_{i-1}$ then attends over all previously computed keys and values $\{k_1, v_1\}, \dots, \{k_{i-1}, v_{i-1}\}$, which are stored in a Key-Value (KV) cache to avoid recomputation at every step.

 However, this cache grows linearly with the sequence length $n$, leading to a significant memory bottleneck.

 The goal of KV cache compression is to address this.
 For a model with $M$ layers, given the full cache matrices $K^{(l)}, V^{(l)} \in \mathbb{R}^{n \times d}$ for each layer $l$, the objective is to derive compressed matrices $\hat{K}^{(l)}, \hat{V}^{(l)} \in \mathbb{R}^{b \times d}$, where the cache budget $b \ll n$.
 This is typically achieved by constructing a function $\pi$ that selects a particular subset of token indices $I_\pi^{(l)} \subset \{1, \dots, n\}$ of size $|I_\pi^{(l)}| = b^{(l)}$ while minimizing performance loss.
 This function $\pi$ is known as the \emph{eviction policy}.